rem-404/revoke-aduser/README.md

 ```
 Usage
-powershell# Preview — shows what would happen without making any changes
+# Preview — shows what would happen without making any changes
 Import-Csv .\revoke.csv | Revoke-ADUser -WhatIf

 # Bulk offboarding from CSV